AI-Wales/Session2-Intro_to_Classification/README.md

 The data can be downloaded from the ICS archives but is also included with SciKit-Learn.
 To make life especially easy there is a helper module in the repo that has a function `get_iris_data()` that automatically loads the Iris data set for you - so we dont have to worry too much about how this is done today.
 The function also identifies which columns will be used as features (X) and labels (y).

 ### Test - Train Split
 This function also splits the data into __Train__ data and __Test__ data.
 As the names suggest, we will use one set to train our model and then test the model on the other set.
+The y label values are also converted into integers to optimise performance.

 Data splitting is performed using the [test_train_split](http://scikit-learn.org/stable/modules/generated/sklearn.model_selection.train_test_split.html) utility in SciKit-Learn, defaulting with a test size of 30%.